ISUgenomics/bioinformatics-workbook/contributing.md

 Making contribution is simple:

 1. Fork the repo on GitHub
 2. Clone the project to your own machine
+3. Edit the files or add files using your favorite editor
-   3. Commit changes to your own branch
+4. Commit changes to your own branch
-   4. Push your work back up to your fork
+5. Push your work back up to your fork
-   5. Submit a Pull request so that we can review your changes
+6. Submit a Pull request so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!